VidhiPanchal-26/VidhiPanchal-26/README.md

 - Hi, I’m @VidhiPanchal-26
-- I’m interested in Forntend developement and full stack python development
+- I’m interested in Frontend developement and full stack python development
 - I’m currently learning Python GUI using tkinter and javascript language to further boost my knowledge

 - How to reach me - Here is my linked-in profile: https://www.linkedin.com/in/vidhi-panchal-b10209193